 - Let it chill!
 Be sure to let your icebox cake chill in the fridge for at least 12 hours or overnight.
 I like letting mine chill for about 18 hours in the fridge, for best results!

-To make this Pumpkin Gingerbread Icebox Cake, you’ll need only 5 ingredients:
+To make this cake recipe, you’ll need only 5 ingredients:

 - whipping cream